Virginia Stalking Lawyer

 - Sending unwanted gifts or packages

 Avoiding communication or contact with a person who has expressed that they wish to be left alone may decrease the chance of escalating an initial stalking charge in Virginia.
-A knowledgeable stalking attorney in Virginia who is familiar with this area of law could further advise on how to reduce the potential for increasing the severity of the original offense.
+A knowledgeable stalking attorney in Northern Virginia who is familiar with this area of law could further advise on how to reduce the potential for increasing the severity of the original offense.

 Potential Legal Consequences